vitaminmoo/poe-data/docs/DAT_FORMAT.md

 - **Files & Directories**:
   - Treat as `String` first.
   - Validate if the string value corresponds to a real file path inside the game's GGPK/Bundle system.
-  - Directories act as prefixes for other file columns.
+  - Directories act as prefix filters for the file paths.

 ### Byte Histograms (Little Endian)